River Maun: Course

 The river rises on the north side of Kirkby-in-Ashfield, just to the south of Sutton Parkway railway station.
 It is a little above the 490 ft contour at this point.
 It crosses under the railway line, and there are two short culverted sections as it crosses under the B6022 road, to emerge in the Maun Valley Industrial Park.
-Passing under the B6139 and the A617 roads, it feeds King's Mill Reservoir.
+Passing under the B6139 and the A617 roads, it feeds Kings Mill Reservoir.

 The reservoir was once a medieval mill pond, but in 1837, William Bentinck, the fourth Duke of Portland agreed with the millers who leased mills further down the river that a large head of water was required to maintain the water supply throughout the year.
 He built a dam, and 72 acres of farmland were flooded, some of which he bought from the Unwin family.
 The work was completed by 1839, when rates to be paid by the millers were agreed, which were to be reduced after 20 years.
 A 1.5 mi walk has been created around the lake, from where some of the waterfowl which live on it can be seen.
 It is also used for sailing.

 At the exit from the reservoir, the river is crossed by Kings Mill viaduct, built around 1819 for the Mansfield and Pinxton Railway.
 The engineer for the project was Josias Jessop, and the bridge was the location for the opening ceremony of the railway.
 A local newspaper described it as "the beautiful five-arched bridge, constructed under the direction of Mr. Jessop, the engineer", when reporting the opening.
 The central arch carries the date 1817.
 It was adapted for locomotive traffic in 1847, was restored in 1990, and is a grade II listed structure.
 It is now used as a footpath, as the railway line was historically diverted around it.